JerMej1s/tic_tac_toe_challenge/README.md

 ## Computer Player Strategy 💻

-On the computer player's turn, the program will choose a move based on the following prioritized criteria:
+On the computer player's turn, the program will choose a move based on the difficulty level chosen by the user:
+  * In easy mode, the computer player always chooses a move at random.
+  * In medium mode, the computer player will choose a move based on the following prioritized criteria:
     * A move that results in an immeditate win for the computer player.
     * A move that blocks an opponent's win on their next turn.
     * A random available center or corner cell on the board.
     * A random available cell.

-## Artificial Intelligence Player Strategy 🧠

-🚧 This player is under construction on the `develop_ai` branch and not ready for game play. 🚧
+  * In hard mode, articifical intelligence is used to determine the best move based on the current state of the board by considing each possible move and its possible outcome(s).